klangenf/QuantMeta/README.md

 # QuantMeta
-QuantMeta uses the results of sequencing metagenomes spiked with known concentrations of standards to determine the absolute abundance of target genes, genomes, or contigs within metagenomes.
-The pipeline provides a method for applying rigorous quantitative limitations to potential targets to improve the detection confidence and quantification accuracy.
+QuantMeta determines the absolute abundance of targets in metagenomes spiked with synthetic DNA standards.
+The pipeline incorporates (1) detection thresholds (acting similarly to limit of detection) to determine presence or absence of targets, (2) identification and correction of read mapping errors that affect accuracy of quantification, and (3) determination of absolute abundance of targets.

-See more details in the publication.
+See more details in Langenfeld et al. (2025).
 The pipeline was developed using a set of 86 dsDNA standards developed by Hardwick et al. (2018) complimented with a set of 5 ssDNA standards.
-However, the pipeline allows the spike-in standards to be amended based on the users selected standards.
+However, the pipeline allows the user to define spike-in standards for applicability to both viral and entire microbial community metagenomes.

-Please cite our work: Langenfeld K, Hegarty B, Vidaurri S, Crossette E, Duhaime MB, Wigginton K. A quantitative metagenomic approach to determine population concentrations with examination of quantitative limitations. bioRxiv. doi.org/10.1101/2022.07.08.499345.
+Please cite our work: Langenfeld K, Hegarty B, Vidaurri S, Crossette E, Duhaime MB, Wigginton K. Development of a quantitative metagenomic approach to establish quantitative limits and its application to viruses. bioRxiv. doi.org/10.1101/2022.07.08.499345.

 # Installation
-QuantMeta has several steps that run with snakemake.
+QuantMeta has several steps that run with snakemake; therefore, snakemake installation is required prior to running QuantMeta.
 Snakemake will automatically install dependencies for each step using conda.
-However, the user must first set up snakemake.
 We recommend setting mamba has your base installer.
 Additional details on snakemake installation may be found at https://snakemake.readthedocs.io/en/stable/getting_started/installation.html.

 ```
 conda install -n base -c conda-forge mamba